Investment in Gemstones with Jeffery Bergman

 Jeffery Bergman: Yeah try carrying $100,000 worth of gold.
 You’re not going to get very far.
 And the other thing is, if you carry gold or cash through the airport, you get flagged.
 You carry a gem through the airport, nobody cares.

->

-> Jeffery Bergman: I’m familiar with gold’s fluctuations and I have to say from an appreciation value, rubies, top quality rubies, sapphires, emeralds, and fancy colored diamonds have absolutely killed gold over the last 20 years.
+Jeffery Bergman: I’m familiar with gold’s fluctuations and I have to say from an appreciation value, rubies, top-quality rubies, sapphires, emeralds, and fancy colored diamonds have absolutely killed gold over the last 20 years.
 But you don’t have instant liquidity.
-That’s the huge difference, and your liquidity with gold is worldwide, and you’re talking about a few percent from spot price you can liquidate at.
-But if you have, for example, you’ve got a three carat gem, near loupe clean, unoiled Colombian emerald, that’s theoretically worth $100,000.
+That’s a huge difference, and your liquidity with gold is worldwide, and you’re talking about a few percent from the spot price you can liquidate at.
+But if you have, for example, you’ve got a three-carat gem, near loupe clean, unoiled Colombian emerald, that’s theoretically worth $100,000.
 If you’re in a desperation situation, maybe you can only get $10,000 for it.
 But you can carry that where you can’t carry that volume of gold.
 It just becomes impractical.

->

-> Interviewer: Right, right, right.
+Interviewer: Right, right, right.
 So I’ve actually created three scenarios here where we have three people.
 The first person is X Person.
 He invests $100,000 US dollars in gold in roughly 1990.
 We’re looking at it here.
 Can you see my mouse?

 Interviewer: Roughly at $380 per ounce.
 That’s around 263 ounces.